Azure-Samples/azure-opensource-labs/cloud-native/aks-https/Part3CustomDomainAndHttps/README.md

  ```

 7. Deploy the YAML file complete with SSL termination by running the following command:
-    >[!NOTE] envsubst will replace variables in the YAML file with command line variables previosuly defined
+	> [!NOTE] envsubst will replace variables in the YAML file with command line variables previously defined

 ```
 envsubst < azure-vote-agic-ssl.yml | kubectl apply -f -